grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image46.png" alt-text="A black electronic device in a pink box.":::

     > [!WARNING]
     > Only handle the new battery with the plastic tabs that come attached to the new battery.
-Bending, twisting, or impacting battery may damage the battery, damage the device, and/or result in severe personal injury or property damage.
+Bending, twisting, or impacting battery might damage the battery, damage the device, and/or result in severe personal injury or property damage.
 Always use two hands when handling the battery

 3. Gently use both hands to lower the battery into the D Bucket and ensure the positioning pin aligns to the hole on the battery.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image47.png" alt-text="A black rectangular object with white text.":::

-4. Use a 5IP Torx Plus screwdriver to tighten the 9 screws.
+4. Use a 5IP Torx Plus screwdriver to tighten the nine screws.
 After the screw is snug and seated, only tighten the screws an additional ~1/8 turn (~45 degrees) to avoid stripping the threads.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image44.jpeg" alt-text="A hand holding a screwdriver.":::

     > [!IMPORTANT]
-    > Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
-Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.
+    > To avoid any chance for screw stripping, be sure to press down firmly with the screwdriver.
+Additionally, count and keep track of the number of screws removed to ensure there are no extra screws in the area.

     > [!CAUTION]
     > Don't overtighten screws on battery or battery frame.
-If frame is cracked the battery must not be used.
-IMPORTANT: Verify the battery’s condition.
+If the frame is cracked, the battery must not be used.

+    > [!IMPORTANT]
+    > Verify the battery's condition.
 Devices exhibiting battery issues as outlined in the Battery Inspection Process require replacement.
-If the battery has been dropped, or if anything has been dropped on the battery in the course of this repair the battery should be replaced.
+If the battery was dropped, or if anything was dropped on the battery in the course of this repair, the battery should be replaced.

-5. Use a 3IP Torx Plus screwdriver to tighten the 2 screws.
+5. Use a 3IP Torx Plus screwdriver to tighten the two screws.
 After the screw is snug and seated, only tighten the screws an additional ~1/8 turn (~45 degrees) to avoid stripping the threads. **Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
-Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.**
+Additionally, count and keep track of the number of screws removed to ensure there are no extra screws in the area.**

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image42.jpeg" alt-text="A close up of a device.":::